improdead/Vector-roblox/Vector.md

 # 20) Appendix O — Conversation Memory Architecture (Cline parity)

-This appendix documents how Vector/Warp maintains **chat memory** and **conversation state** so the AI always knows what happened last, across long sessions and restarts.
+This appendix documents how Vector maintains **chat memory** and **conversation state** so the AI always knows what happened last, across long sessions and restarts.
 It mirrors Cline’s approach (dual histories, persistence, truncation, auto‑compact summarization, and a persistent Memory Bank).

 ## O.1 Goals
 - Preserve **coherence** in a sequential, single‑threaded loop (one tool per message, one request at a time).